MEET CHADLEY

 alongside my work as a therapist,

 I oversee the business and clinical operations at CZTG, provide clinical supervision to pre-licensed and licensed clinicians, and offer business consultation to other therapists in private practice.
 Previously, I’ve served as a faculty professor for a trauma therapy course and have held advocacy positions within the child welfare system and anti-human trafficking movements.
-While my heart lies in the one-on-one interactions I have with clients in the therapy room, I also an entrepreneur to my core and am deeply passionate about the business side of owning and running a private therapy practice.
+While my heart lies in the one-on-one interactions I have with clients in the therapy room, I’m also an entrepreneur to my core and am deeply passionate about the business side of running a private practice.

 outside of the office,